 How are the bands being brought together as a community?

 Through the inaugural Street Band Festival which took place in May 2017, and through annual events and networking workshops throughout the 3 year project.

-Our ambition is that the bands become self sustaining.
-With the help of CMVic promotion, bands will raise money for ongoing support through paid gigs, local community grants, and fees from participants.
-Leaders emerging from the new bands themselves will also be supported through leadership weekends and ongoing mentorship support from CMVic.
+The bands have become self sustaining.
+With the help of CMVic promotion, bands raise money for ongoing support through paid gigs, local community grants, and fees from participants.
+Leaders emerging from the new bands themselves continue to be supported through leadership weekends and ongoing mentorship support from CMVic.

-How much does the project cost and how are the funds being used?
+How much did the project cost and how were the funds used?

-The total project cost is $172,000, and it's being used on: facilitators and mentors to start and support the new music groups; commissioning new musical arrangements; networking and mentoring events for the new bands, including production of the inaugural CMVic Street Band Festival.
+The total project cost was $172,000, and it was used on: facilitators and mentors to start and support the new music groups; commissioning new musical arrangements; networking and mentoring events for the new bands, including production of the inaugural CMVic Street Band Festival.